LudvigOlsen/mosdepth/README.md

   -F --flag <FLAG>                  exclude reads with any of the bits in FLAG set [default: 1796] -i --include-flag <FLAG>          only include reads with any of the bits in FLAG set. default is unset. [default: 0] -x --fast-mode                    dont look at internal cigar operations or correct mate overlaps (recommended for most use-cases).
+  -S --insert-size-mode             extract the sum of insert sizes instead of coverage.
+  -G --gc-mode                      count up a GC weight via the 'GC' tag instead of 1.
+Allows using mosdepth with GCparagon.
+Current implementation multiplies the weights by 100 and converts to integers to maintain the integer array.
+So divide the output coverages by 100 to get the (rounded) weighted coverage.
   -q --quantize <segments>          write quantized output see docs for description.
   -Q --mapq <mapq>                  mapping quality threshold. reads with a quality less than this value are ignored [default: 0]
   -l --min-frag-len <min-frag-len>  minimum insert size. reads with a smaller insert size than this are ignored [default: -1]